 - International Money and Finance

 In this module, you will acquire an understanding of the relationship between domestic and international economic activity in an open economy.
 You will learn to relate the various motives underlying international financial flows to their effects on real economic variables.
 The module will introduce mainstream theories of the determination of equilibrium exchange rates, both in the short run and the long run.
 You will also explore the causes of international financial crises and consider policy responses.15 credits

 The module provides examples and experience of applying standard microeconometric techniques to large sample surveys, with practical guidance on how to estimate and interpret results from different models.
 The syllabus covers topics such as limited dependent variables, instrumental variables, panel data methods and decomposition methods.
 Throughout use will be made of the Stata econometric software.15 credits

 This module will enable you to understand recent applied literature in core journals of macroeconomics and finance, which uses time series methods, and prepare you for possible later research involving time series.
 You will learn to identify the empirical features of macroeconomic and financial data, and how to analyse the dynamic interaction of macroeconomic variables over time using key econometric techniques.
 Throughout use will be made of the Stata econometric software.15 credits

 - Public Economics

 This module will provide you with a comprehensive grounding in public economics.
 Government policies, through fiscal policy instruments, can have a massive impact on the allocation of resources and the distribution of income in the economy.
 This module evaluates the government's ability to identify and achieve more efficient and equitable outcomes than the situation without intervention.
-You will apply the theory in the analysis of real world public policy programmes, which might include fiscal redistribution, education and health.15 credits
+You will apply the theory in the analysis of real world public policy programmes.15 credits